nyankoclaws/tp/docs/DeveloperGuide.md

     Expected: No contact has free time tag deleted.
 Error is shown in the status message.<br>
     Status Message:<br>`No matching free time to be deleted for the chosen person.`

+### Finding persons Who are Free

+1. Finding persons Who are Free

+    1. Prerequisites: Open the application with the `Default Person List`.

+    1. Test case: `whoisfree Tue:0600`
+    Expected: No contacts are shown.
+Number of contacts are shown in the status message.<br>
+    Status Message:<br>`0 persons listed!`

+    1. Test case: `whoisfree Tue:060`
+    Expected: The shown contacts do not change.
+Error is shown in the status message.<br>
+    Status Message:<br>`Invalid command format! whoisfree: Finds all persons who are free given by the specified timestamp (case-insensitive) and displays them as a list with index numbers.Parameters: TIME STAMP`

 ### Saving and Loading data with JSON

 1. Dealing with missing/corrupted data files

-    1. Prerequisites: `data` folder with `dormie.json` in the same directory as `Dormie.jar`.
-Delete the data folder, relaunch the app and run the command `list` to get the default data file.
+    1. Prerequisites: `data` folder with default `dormie.json` in the same directory as `Dormie.jar`.

     1. Test case: Append a lone `(` to the end of a valid `dormie.json` file and launch `dormie.jar`.<br>
     Expected: Dormie loads with no contacts.